-A Global First: Qinling Golden Snub-Nosed Monkeys Are Coming to Pairi Daiza
+A Global First: Golden Snub-Nosed Monkeys Are Coming to Pairi Daiza

-Pairi Daiza is preparing to welcome one of the most exceptional treasures of global wildlife: three Qinling golden snub-nosed monkeys (Rhinopithecus roxellana qinlingensis).
-Alongside the Hubei subspecies (R. r. hubeiensis), this is a rare subspecies of the golden snub-nosed monkey.
+Pairi Daiza is preparing to welcome one of the most exceptional treasures of global wildlife: three Golden snub-nosed monkeys (Rhinopithecus roxellana).
 Their presence in Belgium marks a true breakthrough in global wildlife conservation.

-These primates, commonly referred to as golden Qinling monkeys, have never before been conserved outside China.
-Native to the sacred Qinling Mountains in Shaanxi Province—a region that shelters many of China’s iconic species—they are significantly rarer than their Sichuan cousins (R. r. roxellana), which can occasionally be seen in a few zoos worldwide.
+These primates have never before been conserved outside China.
+Native to the sacred Mountains in Shaanxi Province—a region that shelters many of China’s iconic species.

 With a total population estimated at fewer than 4,000 individuals, living in a fragmented, strictly protected and remote habitat, this subspecies remains virtually invisible to the outside world.